gigascience/gigadb-website/docs/sop/RESTORE_DATABASE_BACKUP.md

 $ terraform destroy --target module.rds
 ```

-Copy override.tf to staging environment:
+Copy `override.tf` to staging environment:
 ```
 $ ../../../scripts/tf_init.sh --project gigascience/forks/pli888-gigadb-website --env staging --restore-backup
 ```

-Backups can either be restored to its latest restorable time or to a specific
+The PostgreSQL RDBMS can either be restored to its latest restorable time or to
-time.
-To restore to latest restorable time, we need to override the database
+a specific time using RDS backups.
+To restore to latest restorable time, we need
-name since this will come from the backup:
+to override the database name since this will come from the backup:
 ```
+# Get list of dbis
+$ aws rds describe-db-instance-automated-backups

 $ terraform apply -var source_dbi_resource_id="db-6GQU4LWFBZI34AOR5BW2MEQFLU" -var gigadb_db_database="" -var use_latest_restorable_time="true"
 ```